Preparing in Case of Tornadoes

 emergency kit, developing a customized communications plan and signing up to receive emergency alerts.

-A basic emergency kit contains supplies such as nonperishable food and water for at least three days, a flashlight, extra batteries and a first aid kit, said Gina Peek, interim associate dean and Oklahoma State University Extension housing and consumer specialist.
+A basic emergency kit contains supplies such as nonperishable food and water for at least three days, a flashlight, extra batteries and a first aid kit, said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.

 Begin building the kit at home by checking shelves, drawers, closets and cabinets for useful items.
 Other families and friends may be looking for the same items, so duplicates might be tradable.
 Additional tips and U.S. Government Federal Emergency Management Agency (FEMA) recommendations are available online.